xcore/sw_display_controller/module_level_meter/doc/examples.rst

 Example Applications
 ====================

-This tutorial describes the demo applications that uses the level meter module. :ref:`sec_hardware` describes the required hardware setup to run the demos.
+This tutorial describes the demo applications that uses the level meter module.
+Section :ref:`sec_hardware` describes the required hardware setup to run the demos.

 app_display_spectrum
 --------------------